Heritage Baptist Church

 We believe that God desires for people of all language groups to be able to hear and understand His preserved Word.
 Therefore, the only translations of the Bible which will be used in the public ministry of Heritage Baptist Church are those which are accurate, word for word translations based upon the Massoretic text and the Textus Receptus (Rev. 22:19; John 12:48).

-We Believe the King James Version of the Bible is the only translation to be used for English speaking people.
-Our church uses the King James Bible exclusively and unapologetically
+We Believe the King James Version (KJV) of the Bible is the best available translation for the English speaking people.
+Our church uses the King James Bible exclusively and unapologetically.

 II.
 The True God